Together (Pet Shop Boys song)

 "Together" is a song by English synth-pop duo Pet Shop Boys from their greatest hits album, Ultimate (2010).
 It was released by Parlophone as a digital download on 24 October 2010 and as a physical release on 29 November 2010.

-The song received its first play on UK radio on 22 October 2010 during Ken Bruce's show on BBC Radio 2.
 It was the third Pet Shop Boys single to miss the top 40 of the UK Singles Chart, reaching number 58 on 11 December 2010.

-It was co-written and produced by Tim Powell, formerly of Xenomania.
+Background and composition

+"Together" was a new single written for the compilation album Ultimate.
+In September 2010, Pet Shop Boys went to Brighton to work with Tim Powell, formerly of Xenomania, with whom they had collaborated on the songs "Love Etc." and "The Loving Kind" during the writing sessions for Yes (2009).
+In addition to "Together", they recorded a cover version of "Glad All Over" with Powell, which was used as a B-side for the single.